- 1 INTRODUCTION

 A huge impact on pricing decisions.
 The relative market shares of competitors influence whether a business can set prices independently, or whether it has to follow the lead shown by competitors.

 A business cannot ignore the cost of production or buying a product when it comes to setting a selling price.
-In the long term, a business will fail if it sells for less than cost.
+In the long term, a business will fail if it sells for less than its cost.

 The State Of The Market For The Product